score-spec/docs/content/en/docs/Target Platform/included/optional-score-configs-pwsh.md

 This command will regenerate the auto-completion script on every PowerShell start up.
 You can also add the generated script directly to your `$PROFILE` file.

-1. To add the generated script to your `$PROFILE` file, run the following line in your Powershell prompt.
+1. To add the generated script to your `$PROFILE` file, run the following line in your PowerShell prompt.

 ```powershell
 score-<platform> completion powershell >> $PROFILE